Some related links that we suggest:

 The flapping of wings:

 Stephan Nitsch has reconstructed and tested most of the Lilienthal-gliders that are exhibited in the museum.
-The bird flight and flapping of wings remained his topic of interest, as it is for W. Send, P. Bicheron & R. Korobelnik and the FESTO company.
+The bird flight and flapping of wings remained his topic of interest, as it is for W. Send, P. Bicheron & R. Korobelnik, the FESTO company, and the Bigbird XL project,.

 But there is another, the earliest ancestor of the aeroplane: The kite is not given much consideration.